 Making your booking

-Bookings using your miles can be made online if looking to fly American, Hawaiian Airlines, Qantas or and a few other airline partners.
+Bookings using your miles can be made online if you are looking to fly American, Hawaiian Airlines, Qantas or and a heap of other airline partners.

 If not, they’ll have to be made over the phone with the (usually excellent) call centre for the region, which happens to be in Fiji.

 From New Zealand, you can contact them on (09) 308 4014, selecting option 3 for award travel.

 Be sure to check the taxes and fees that will be incurred with your booking as well.
 I find the easiest way to do this is simply to research availability online on the Qantas website and call AAdvantage to price up the booking.

 AAdvantage provide those in Australia and New Zealand with some well-priced redemption opportunities available to use for cheaper premium cabin flights by buying miles and immediately redeeming them.

 Their generous award hold policy makes the process much less risky, allowing you to hold an award, buy the miles and then call back to get it ticketed once they are added to your account.

 Buying miles to redeem for flights in this way is still time-consuming, requiring you to research availability to death before you can book.